zeevo/zeevo.io.old/content/articles/2020-07-17--how-to-use-wordpress-to-power-your-gatsby-site/index.md

 ![Cloudflare](./cloudflare-dns.png)

-This was we have our wordpress site on `wp.yourdomain.com`, and our website is on `www.yourdomain.com`, aswell as just `yourdomain.com` (no "www")
+We have our wordpress site on `wp.yourdomain.com`, and our website is on `www.yourdomain.com`, aswell as just `yourdomain.com` (no "www")

 ## Putting it all together